bitwiseworks/cmake-os2/Help/command/add_custom_command.rst

   Note that the ``IMPLICIT_DEPENDS`` option is currently supported only for Makefile generators and will be ignored by other generators.

+``JOB_POOL``
+  Specify a :prop_gbl:`pool <JOB_POOLS>` for the :generator:`Ninja`
+  generator.
+Incompatible with ``USES_TERMINAL``, which implies the ``console`` pool.
+  Using a pool that is not defined by :prop_gbl:`JOB_POOLS` causes an error by ninja at build time.

 ``MAIN_DEPENDENCY``
   Specify the primary input source file to the command.
 This is treated just like any value given to the ``DEPENDS`` option but also suggests to Visual Studio generators where to hang the custom command.
-At most one custom command may specify a given source file as its main dependency.
+Each source file may have at most one command specifying it as its main dependency.
+A compile command (i.e. for a library or an executable) counts as an implicit main dependency which gets silently overwritten by a custom command specification.

 ``OUTPUT``
   Specify the output files the command is expected to produce.